2013–14 Missouri Tigers men's basketball team

 The 2013–14 Missouri Tigers men's basketball team represented the University of Missouri in the 2013–14 NCAA Division I men's basketball season.
 Their head coach was Frank Haith, who was in his third and final year at Missouri.
-The team played its home games at Mizzou Arena in Columbia, Missouri, and was playing its second season in the Southeastern Conference.
+The team played its home games at Mizzou Arena in Columbia, Missouri, and played its second season in the Southeastern Conference.

 On January 13, 2016, it was announced that all 23 wins from the 2013-14 season were to be vacated as a result of a 19-month investigation by the university and the NCAA into the program and former coach Frank Haith.

 Preseason

-In 2013–14 Head Coach Frank Haith once again returned just one starter (Jabari Brown) and ushered in a number of new players as he looked to continue the most prolific NCAA Tournament run in school history.
-It was essentially a third new team for Haith, who has less than 40 percent of his scoring, rebounding, assists and steals back from the previous season.
-However the addition of a Top 20 recruiting class, the returning experience of players like seniors Earnest Ross and Tony Criswell and the gained services of heralded transfer Jordan Clarkson had excitement buzzing around Mizzou Arena as the Tigers began their second tour as members of a much improved Southeastern Conference.
+In 2013–14 Head Coach Frank Haith returned one starter (Jabari Brown) and brought in a number of new players as he continued the NCAA Tournament.
+It was a third new team for Haith, who has less than 40 percent of his scoring, rebounding, assists and steals back from the previous season.
+However, the addition of a Top 20 recruiting class, the returning of players like seniors Earnest Ross and Tony Criswell and the gained services of transfer Jordan Clarkson had improved the Tigers going into the Southeastern Conference.